This post may contain affiliate links.

 The ingredients for the recipe BBQ Chicken Pasta all laid on a counter top.

-• Bacon lardons – Or pieces of smokey bacon, chopped small
+• Bacon lardons – Or pieces of smoky bacon, chopped small.

 • Sweet smoked paprika